Header ImageHeader Image

 Online Resources

-Specification Grids – These grids are taken from the ACTFL guidelines and are useful for choosing appropriate tasks and text types when constructing assessments targeting specific proficiency levels for the four skills.
+These grids (Omaggio, Alice C. (1986).
+Teaching Language in Context.
+Boston: Heinle & Heinle) are based on ACTFL Proficiency Guidelines and are useful for choosing appropriate tasks and text types when constructing assessments targeting specific proficiency levels for the four skills.

 Reading